eugenp/tutorials/spring-boot-property-exp/README.md

  - [Automatic Property Expansion with Spring Boot](http://www.baeldung.com/property-expansion-spring-boot)

 ### Module property-exp-default-config
- This project contains both a standard Maven Spring Boot build and the Gradle build which is Maven compatible.
+ This module contains both a standard Maven Spring Boot build and the Gradle build which is Maven compatible.

  In order to execute the Maven example, run the following command: